The Tomorrow Show: Debut

 The show premiered at 1:00 a.m. in the Eastern and Pacific time zones (Midnight Central and Mountain) on Tuesday, October 16, 1973 with a panel discussion on groupies as a social phenomenon and lifestyle choice with three of its adherents, teenage groupies Sable Starr, Queenie Glam, and Chuck, followed by an interview with the second guest, private eye Jay J. Armes.
-While some sources list the premiere date as "Monday, October 15, 1973", because it was considered part of the NBC's weeknight programming, the show filled the time slot immediately after The Tonight Show, which started at 11:30 pm Monday night through Friday night and continued past midnight, into the next morning, until 1:00 am.
+Most sources list the premiere date as "Monday, October 15, 1973", because it was considered part of the NBC's weeknight programming.

 The rest of the first week saw Reverend Ike and Billy James Hargis on Tuesday for a general discussion on religion, cult deprogrammer Ted Patrick on Wednesday, and finally the group marriage episode on Thursday with two different real-life "triads"—one featuring two men and a woman and the other with two women and a man.

 Established as more of an intimate talk show, Tomorrow differed from Tonight and later late-night fare, with host Snyder conducting one-on-one interviews sans audience, cigarette in hand, no writing staff or scripted pieces, alternating between asking hard-hitting questions and offering personal observations that made the interview closer to a genuine conversation.
 It was originally broadcast from the NBC Studios in Burbank, California.
 NBC's Los Angeles station KNBC, where Snyder simultaneously continued working as the evening news anchor, was also located within the facility; Snyder would tape Tomorrow after signing-off from KNBC's 6:00 pm (Pacific time) newscast with the evening tapings usually starting around 7:30 on the same sound stage also used by the Tonight Show.
 Right after Johnny Carson finished his Tonight taping, crew people would rush in to rearrange the set for Tomorrow.
 In addition to host Snyder, the Tomorrow staff behind the camera included director and executive producer Joel Tator as well as associate producer Sonny Fox and segment producer Bruce McKay.